 What would you do if getting revenge was as easy as logging into a website at 12AM.
 And typing in the culprit’s name?

 This is how each victim seeks out revenge in Hell Girl.

-There’s so few series that paints a more realistic and brutally honest image of how negative certain people can be.
+There are so few series that paint a more realistic and brutally honest image of how negative certain people can be.